7 Things You Shouldn’t Eat When You Have The Flu

 There's little as frustrating as huddling on your couch in a nest of blankets and used tissues, knowing there's nothing you can do to mitigate your misery — or is there?
 Relief may come from an unexpected corner.
 Oddly enough, some foods may make your flu symptoms worse without you ever realizing it.
 So put down the macaroni and cheese, folks, because it might have betrayed you in your time of need.

-Let's get something out of the way first: The old adage "feed a cold, starve a fever" doesn't hold up under modern medical thought.
+The old adage "feed a cold, starve a fever" doesn't hold up under modern medical thought.
 According to Scientific American, the idea back in the day was that eating will warm you up during a "cold," while fasting cools down a fever.
-Eating healthy foods, though, is useful no matter what kind of sickness you've caught.
+Eating nutritionally-dense foods, though, is useful no matter what kind of sickness you've caught.
 In fact, it's especially important when you have a fever.
-As your temperature rises, so does your metabolism and, by extension, your demand for calories.
-There's no need to overeat, but fasting doesn't actually help you get better, even if your appetite is totally shot.

 But not all food is created equal.
 When you have the flu, you may want to stick to a steady diet of ice cream, toast, and chocolate milk, but comfort foods aren't necessarily going to help you get better.
-If you're one of the thousands of unfortunate Americans who caught the flu in the 2017-18 season, here are 7 foods to avoid and what you should eat instead.
+In fact, as Vavrek tells Bustle, you probably should avoid your favorite comfort foods, "as you might develop a dislike for these foods if consuming them when nauseated."
+The more you know.

 The flu occasionally causes stomach upset, leading to nausea and diarrhea, so you may be tempted to stick to bland foods like pasta and rice.
-That's not a bad idea, but be careful of how many refined grains you're eating.
-As Reader's Digest points out, these foods are digested quickly, and their high glycemic index leads to blood sugar spikes after meals.
-Most importantly, simple carbs are linked to inflammation, which isn't what you need when you're already fighting a virus.
+This is a good idea, but be mindful of how your tum handles it.

 3. Caffeinated Drinks